Q.1. In which of the following techniques, the embryos are transferred to assist those females who cannot conceive?

 Q.13.
 Embryo with more than 16 blastomeres formed due to in Vitro fertilization is transferred into:

 (b) Fallopian tube

-Solution: Embryo with more than 16 blastomeres formed due to in vitro fertilization is transferred into the uterus (intrauterine transfer, IUT).
+Solution: An embryo with more than 16 blastomeres formed due to in vitro fertilization is transferred into the uterus (intrauterine transfer, IUT).

 Q.14.
 In the context of amniocentesis, which of the following statements is incorrect?

 (a) It can be used for the detection of Down’s syndrome.

 (b) It can be used for the detection of cleft palate.

 (c) It is usually done when a woman is between 14-16 weeks pregnant.

 (d) It is used for prenatal sex determination.

 Amniocentesis is a fetal sex determination and disorder test based on the chromosomal pattern in the amniotic fluid surrounding the developing embryo.